Bennyoak/django-csp-nonce/README.md

 independently with any method of CSP insertion that passes through Django Middleware.

 ## Disclosure
-This code has not been through a third party security audit.
+- This code has not been through a third party security audit.
+- Needs testing across python-verse

 ## Installation